a9org/catalog-aws-elasticache-module/STRING_INPUT_GUIDE.md

 The module now supports **dual input modes**:

 1. **Native Types** (default) - Use standard Terraform types
+2. **String Variables** - Pass booleans and numbers as strings with `_str` suffix
-2. **JSON Strings** - Pass complex types as JSON strings
+3. **JSON Strings** - Pass complex types as JSON strings with `_json` suffix

 ## How It Works

-The module includes wrapper variables with `_json` suffix that accept JSON strings.
+The module includes two types of wrapper variables:

+### String Variables (`_str` suffix)
+For booleans and numbers that IDPs pass as strings:
+- Accepts string representations: `"true"`, `"false"`, `"1"`, `"0"` for booleans
+- Accepts numeric strings: `"6379"`, `"3"`, `"7"` for numbers
+- Includes validation to ensure correct format
+- Automatically converts to appropriate type internally

+### JSON String Variables (`_json` suffix)
+For complex types like lists and maps:
+- Accepts valid JSON strings
+- Decodes JSON to appropriate Terraform type
+- Falls back to native variable if empty

 Internally, the module:

-1. Checks if a JSON string variable is provided (non-empty)
+1. Checks if a string/JSON variable is provided (non-empty)
-2. If yes, decodes the JSON string to the appropriate type
+2. If yes, converts/decodes the string to the appropriate type
 3. If no, uses the native variable
-4. Uses the final decoded/native value throughout the module
+4. Uses the final converted/native value throughout the module

 ## Usage